On this blog, we do a lot of research regarding specific questions about different cars including Kia models.

 Top Tier gasoline offers 2.5 times the cleaning power of regular gasoline.
 When this deposit builds up, it reduces fuel economy and causes issues such as rough idling, acceleration pauses, and engine knock, a rattling sound caused by gas ignition prematurely.

 According to AAA’s independent laboratory testing, filling up your Kia Sportage tank with Top Tier petrol helps keep your engine cleaner by averaging 19 times fewer intake valve deposits than non-Top Tier fuel.

 What If I Hear A Knocking Noise From The Engine After Refilling?

-In the owner’s manual of Kia Sportage, it is stated that hearing a minor knocking sound while accelerating or going up a hill in your car is not a cause of concern and is entirely normal.
+In the owner’s manual of Kia Sportage, it is stated that hearing a minor knocking sound while accelerating or going up a hill in your car is not a cause for concern and is entirely normal.
 But hearing a loud knocking sound from the engine after refilling mainly indicates a mechanical problem that can be fixed if diagnosed correctly and early.